Dichotomy of heavy and light pairs of holes in the $t-J$ model

 The resulting rotational spectra thus directly probe the existence of bound states and their internal structure: If a bound state of two holes with long-lived rotational excitations exists, the rotational spectra should exhibit well-defined coherent peaks.
 If on the other hand such bound states do not exist, the excitation with the rotational operator $\hat{\Delta}_{m_4}(\vec{k})$ will lead to a broad continuum in the corresponding spectral function.

-In Fig.~\ref{fig:fig1}, we show the two-hole spectral function without additional angular momentum, i.e. $m_4=0$ ($s$-wave), for the $t-J$ model for momenta $k_y=0,\pi/2$, and $\pi$ and $0\leq k_x \leq \pi$.
+In Fig.~\ref{fig:fig1} (b), we show the two-hole spectral function with angular momentum, i.e. $m_4=0$ ($s$-wave) and $m_4=2$ ($d$-wave) for the $t-J$ model for momenta $0\leq k_x \leq \pi$ and $k_y=\pi$ and $k_y=0$, respectively.
 We find a well-defined coherent peak at low energies for all momenta, indicating the existence of a bound state.
-The spectrum furthermore reveals a plethora of different features, including a highly dispersive band (black line) as well as bands with a dispersion proportional to the spin-exchange $J$ (gray dashed lines).
-At momentum $\mathbf{k}=(\pi,\pi)$, the spectral weight vanishes for all energies since $\hat{\Delta}_{0}^{(s)}(\vec{k}=(\pi,\pi))=0$.
+The spectrum furthermore reveals a plethora of different features, including a highly dispersive band (black line, $s$-wave excitation) as well as bands with a dispersion proportional to the spin-exchange $J$ (gray dashed lines, $d$-wave excitation).
+At momentum $\mathbf{k}=(\pi,\pi)$, the spectral weight vanishes for all energies for the $s$-wave excitation since $\hat{\Delta}_{0}^{(s)}(\vec{k}=(\pi,\pi))=0$.

-In order to gain a deeper understanding of these intriguing results, we take a step back and analyze the conceptually simpler $t-J_z$ model in the following section. \\
+In order to gain a deeper understanding of these intriguing results, we take a step back and analyze the conceptually simpler $t-J_z$ model in the following section.

 \textbf{The $t-\rm{XXZ}$ model.--} We now consider a modification of the $t-J$ model, where the SU(2) invariant spin interactions are replaced by in-plane and Ising-type spin interactions with coupling constants $J_\perp$ and $J_z$: